Liaison Office vs Branch vs Subsidiary vs Private Limited: How to Choose Your India Entry Route

 Common mistakes foreign companies make

-The first mistake is treating “subsidiary” and “private limited” as separate strategy options when they are often part of the same structure.
-The second is choosing an LO even though the operating team already expects commercial activity.
+The first mistake is treating “subsidiary” and “private limited” as separate strategic options, when in reality they are often part of the same structure.
+The second is choosing a liaison office even when the operating team already expects to carry out commercial activities.

-The costliest mistake is not legal rejection.
-It is building the wrong structure for the actual operating model, then spending the next year correcting it.
+The most expensive mistake, however, is not regulatory rejection.
+It is choosing the wrong structure for the actual operating model, and then spending the next year trying to fix it.

 Final recommendation

-If you need a simple answer, use this one.
+If you need a simple answer, use this as your guiding framework.

 Frequently Asked Questions